 have experience in preparing drivers for the DVSA practical driving assessment leading to acceptance onto the

-DVSA Driving Examiner course Cardington.
+DVSA Driving Examiner Training course at Cardington, Bedford.

 What the DIAmond Tests consist of:

 The DIAmond Advanced

 Driving Test consists of a 1 hour high progress drive (while

 keeping within the bounds of safety and the speed limits) covering approx. 30 miles, during which the Examiner will ask the candidate to

 perform two out of three reversing exercises.
 These are, Park on the right / Reverse, Car Park / Bay park, Parallel Park.

 Candidates are asked to drive under a variety of road and traffic conditions, including

 urban, rural, motorway and dual carriageway type roads.